lucapalomba/gulp-recipe-bootstrap-static-site/README.md

 Specifications:
 =======

-This project include some platforms,libs and frameworks to **make you work faster**.
+This project includes some platforms,libs and frameworks to **make you work faster**.

 ## Bootstrap
-Bootstrap is usefull for creating simple UI in a **simple and fast way**.
+Bootstrap is usefull for creating UI in a **simple and fast way**.
-It use most of common data UI structure ready out-of-the-box, well written and reliable.
-That's why I decide to put inside this project.
+It uses most of common data UI structure ready out-of-the-box, well written and reliable.
+That's why I've decided to put inside this project.

-Use the official [knowlendge base](http://getbootstrap.com/) to understand how it works and how to use.
+Use the official [knowledge base](http://getbootstrap.com/) to understand how it works and how to use it.

 ##Twig
-Twig is a template engine who can use many abstraction layer and so permit to compile templates also with complex structure like, templating, inheritance, imports, data inections...
+Twig is a template engine who can use many abstraction layers and so allows you to compile templates also with complex structure like: templating, inheritance, imports, data injections...
-It's usefully in a project like this because permits to have **many pages with the same structure** (generally header, footer, sidebars...)
+It's usefull in a project like this because allows to have **many pages with the same structure** (generally header, footer, sidebars...)

 Take a look in the [Twig official repository](http://twig.sensiolabs.org/)

 ##SASS (or Scss)
 With Sass you can write CSS using cool functions like calculations, variables and hineritances melted up with a simple writing way.
-Sass permits to **save a large amout of time**, especially when you use complex templates or a personalized graphics.
+Sass allows you to **save a large amount of time**, especially when you use complex templates or a personalized graphics.

 [Learn the base of Sass](http://sass-lang.com/guide)